Big Pigeon in Southwest Iowa

 Picture

-bigpigeon.us webpage WWII-Japan > Naval War with Japan > Third & Fifth Fleets, © 2023 by Robert A. Christiansen, updated by RAC 17 May 2022.
+bigpigeon.us webpage WWII Japan > Naval War with Japan > Third & Fifth Fleets, © 2025 by Robert A. Christiansen, updated by RAC 6 Jun 2025

-Starting 15 March 1943, the Third Fleet and the Fifth Fleet were both names used by the main striking force of the United States Navy in the Pacific Ocean.
+As of 15 March 1943, the Third Fleet and the Fifth Fleet were names used by the main striking force of the United States Navy in the Pacific Ocean.
 This powerful armada was called the Third Fleet when commanded by Admiral William Halsey and the Fifth Fleet when commanded by Admiral Raymond Spruance.
-It was one physical fleet with alternating command structures, with the commander reporting to Admiral Chester Nimitz at Pearl Harbor.
+It was one physical fleet with alternating command structures, with the fleet commander reporting to Admiral Chester Nimitz at Pearl Harbor.

-The core of this fleet was the Fast Carrier Task Force, which was called Task Force 38, commanded by John McCain Sr., under Halsey and Task Force 58, commanded by Marc Mitscher, under Spruance.
-The Fast Carrier Task Force had a modular organization, eventually consisting of four independent Task Groups, each with several aircraft carriers protected by one or two battleships and multiple cruisers and destroyers.
+The core of this fleet was the Fast Carrier Task Force, called Task Force 38, commanded by John McCain Sr. under Halsey and Task Force 58, commanded by Marc Mitscher under Spruance.
+The Fast Carrier Task Force had a modular organization, often consisting of four independent Task Groups, each with several aircraft carriers protected by one or two battleships and multiple cruisers and destroyers.

-1. From August 1942 and the invasion of the Gilbert Islands in November 1943, most naval combat in the Pacific took place in the South Pacific, especially in or near the Solomon Islands.
-Starting in October 1942, the South Pacific area naval forces were commanded by Admiral William Halsey who was based in Noumea, New Caledonia.
+1. From the landings at Guadalcanal in the Solomon Islands in August 1942 to the invasion of the Gilbert Islands in November 1943, most naval combat in the Pacific took place in the South Pacific, mostly in or near the Solomons.
+Starting in October 1942, the South Pacific area commander was Admiral William Halsey, who was based in Noumea, New Caledonia.

 2. In November 1943, the focus of the war shifted to the Central Pacific, where it remained through the summer of 1944.

-3. With Douglas MacArthur's invasion of the Philippines, first on Leyte in October 1944 and then Luzon in January 1945, the focus shifted to the Philippine Islands.
+3. With Douglas MacArthur's invasion of the Philippines, first on Leyte in October 1944 and then Luzon in January 1945, the focus became the Philippine Islands.

 4. Starting in February 1945, the focus shifted again, to the Japanese islands of Iwo Jima and Okinawa, south of the Japanese home islands.